<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 2. You may run out of equity

-Some people begin seeing their home as a resource they can tap into whenever they need it, even for frivolous things like a vacation.
-And in some cases, they’ll start treating their home like it's an ATM.
+Some people begin seeing their home as a resource they can tap into whenever they need it.
+In some cases, they’ll even start treating their home like it's an ATM.
 But equity is not an unlimited resource.
-If you use up your equity, you may not have any left when you really need it, such as during a job loss or medical emergency.
+If you use up your home equity, you may not have any left when you really need it, such as during a job loss or medical emergency.

 3. You may rack up more debt

 Of course, there’s also no guarantee you'll qualify to consolidate non-mortgage debt into your mortgage.
 If you’re wondering, “How much can I borrow against my home,” every lender is different and every borrower is different.
-It typically depends on the value of the home, how much debt you're looking to consolidate into your mortgage, how much equity you have in the home, and your credit score.
+Deciding when it makes sense to consolidate debt into your mortgage typically depends on the value of the home, how much debt you're looking to consolidate into your mortgage, and how much equity you have in the home.
+Even if your credit score is not the best, don't let this hold you back from exploring this option.

 Other Debt Consolidation & Debt Help Options